 Our small rural village of Cobargo on the NSW Far South Coast was one of the hardest hit by the bushfires that have devastated so much of eastern Australia this year.
-This is a community-led fundraiser to help Cobargo manage its recovery and ensure the village survives this disaster.
+This is a community-led fundraiser to help Cobargo manage its recovery and ensure the village not only survives this disaster but can thrive.

 Cobargo was overwhelmed by a massive firestorm on New Year’s Eve.
-Three people died in the conflagration including father and son Robert and Patrick Salway.
-A fourth person died later in hospital.
-At least 108 homes were destroyed, more than 400 properties badly damaged, our farms have been devastated, thousands of animals killed, our forests burnt and the historic heart of our beautiful village was razed to the ground.
-The neighbouring village of Quaama was similarly fire ravaged.
+Three people died in the conflagration and a fourth person died later in hospital.
+At least 110 homes were destroyed, many more properties badly damaged, our farms have been devastated, thousands of native animals killed, our forests burnt and the historic heart of our beautiful village was razed to the ground.
+The neighbouring village of Quaama and localities, including Yowrie, Wandella, Verona, Coolagolite and Dignam's Creek, were similarly fire ravaged.

-We need to do all we can to ensure our village recovers from this disaster.
-Cobargo needs to restore the confidence of its community, help people deal with the long-term trauma of these fires , restore the local economy and local jobs, and regenerate our natural environment.
-In our rebuilding we want to implement more sustainable solutions for energy usage, including a village micro-grid.
-We also want to improve the readiness of our village and localities to deal with future disasters.
+Our rebuilding must also be a reimagining - we want to implement more sustainable solutions for energy usage, including a village micro-grid.
+We want to manage our environment better, improve the readiness of our village and localities to deal with future disasters.
 Our aim is to ensure that we emerge from this tragedy as a stronger, regenerative community, guided by regenerative principles.
 We need your help to do this.

-The fund is an initiative of the Cobargo Folk Festival and the Yuin Folk Club Inc, the Bowerbird Opportunity Shop, the Cobargo Cooperative Society Ltd and the Cobargo Show Society Inc. It will be managed transparently and fully audited.
+The fund will be managed transparently and fully audited.
 Each of these organisations are run by reputable committees and all have a history of giving back to the community.
 Safeguarding the reputations of our village and our parent organisations by ensuring this fund is properly managed is a priority.